-With current trends in remote working allowing for greater flexibility and improved work-life balance, then owning a property in the Mafra municipality certainly caters for this.
-You are able to work from the comfort of your home, perhaps on a sunny balcony.
+With current trends in remote working allowing for greater flexibility and improved work-life balance, then owning a property in the Mafra municipality certainly caters to this.
+You can work from the comfort of your home, perhaps on a sunny balcony.
 Alongside this, you’ll likely be able to spend more precious time with your family.

 There are many activities to keep yourself occupied.
-For watersport and surf enthusiasts, the Silver Coast is one of the best places to get your fix in the sea.
-For those that prefer dry land, the Sintra-Cascais National Park is close by, so you will be able to go hiking in the mountains.
-You also have activities such as yoga, cooking classes, cycling and mountain biking.
-Indeed there are activities to cater for whatever need.
+For watersports and surf enthusiasts, the Silver Coast is one of the best places to get your fix of the sea.
+For those that prefer dry land, the Sintra-Cascais National Park is close by, so you can go hiking in the mountains.
+You also have activities such as yoga, cooking classes, cycling, and mountain biking.
+Indeed there are activities to cater to whatever need.
 And if you prefer to simply relax on the beach, there are many delightful spots to choose from.

-When it comes to schooling, the education system in Portugal is very good, with both excellent public schools and private schools.
-There are also international schools that could be an option.
+When it comes to schooling, the education system in Portugal is very good, with excellent public and private schools.
+There are also international schools that could be an option if you are looking for a specific curriculum or for your child or children to be taught in their native language.
 In the Lisbon area, there are many, some of which are not too far from Mafra.
-You can see more about the international schools in Portugal here.

 You can find out more about the international schools in Portugal in this guide on International Schools in Portugal 2022, which was created by our residency and citizenship division, Global Citizen Solutions.